Car Hesitates When Accelerating + Check Engine Light

 1. Misfire problem

 One of the most common reasons is a misfire.
-This can make the engine stumble, jerk, or hesitate when you first press the gas.
+In some cases, it may first show up as a slight delay when you press the gas.

 2. Lean condition